Preparing your body for getting pregnant will help you optimize your chances of conceiving sooner and promote a healthy pregnancy and baby.

 These chemicals are in the glycol ether family, which means that they are a byproduct of oil production.
 They are used to manufacture microchips, some prescription drugs and circuit boards.
 They are also found in carpet cleaners, paints, inkjet cartridges and lithium batteries.
 Workers in factories where glymes are used have been found to have higher rates of miscarriage.
 In fact, in 2011 the Environmental Protection Agency released a warning to consumers of the dangers of these chemicals, and also took a tougher stance against the use of this compound in everyday consumer products.

 There has been a surge of BPA free products on the market because consumers are beginning to understand the dangers associated with these chemicals.
 You may know that BPAs are found in canned foods and some plastic containers, but did you know that you will also find them in dust and water?
 A 2010 Fertility and Sterility study by Victor Y. Fujimoto and colleagues found that women who had high levels of BPA in their blood produced lower quality eggs for their IVF (in vitro fertilization) treatments.
-BPAs are found in most canned food, some plastic food containers and many store receipts.
-Avoid canned foods unless they are BPA free, use glass containers and opt for email receipts whenever possible.
+BPAs are found in most canned food and some plastic food containers.
+Avoid canned foods unless they are BPA free, use glass or ceramic containers whenever possible.

 While it is more important to avoid these chemicals when you are trying to conceive, it would be a good idea for anyone to avoid these dangerous hormone-disrupting toxins where possible.